w3c/wai-website/pages/standards-guidelines/w3c-process.md

 WAI also develops documents that support the guidelines and do not go through the process described above.
 {:#other_docs}

-- **W3C Working Group Notes** are advisory technical reports, not standards.
+- **W3C Group Notes** are advisory technical reports, not standards.
 - **[WAI Resources](/resources/)** cover a wide range of web accessibility topics, such as [[Essential Components of Web Accessibility]](/fundamentals/components/), [[WCAG 2 at a Glance]](/standards-guidelines/wcag/glance/), and [[Easy Checks - A First Review of Web Accessibility]](/test-evaluate/preliminary/).

 ## Get WAI news for community collaboration {#community}

 To get WAI announcements of Working Drafts for review via email, LinkedIn, Mastodon, or Atom/RSS feed, see [[Subscribe to WAI News]](/news/subscribe/).

-WAI's W3C Recommendations, Working Group Notes, and resources are developed in [WAI Working Groups](/about/groups/) with input from the community.
+WAI's W3C Recommendations, Group Notes, and Resources are primarily developed in [WAI Working Groups](/about/groups/) with input from the community.
 WAI actively encourages broad participation from industry, disability organizations, accessibility researchers, government, and others interested in web accessibility.

 **[[Participating in WAI]](/get-involved/)** describes ways that you can contribute to WAI's accessibility work, including reviewing and commenting on WAI guidelines as they are being developed.